mykaarma/daksha/README.md

 ### Deploying Daksha with Database enabled by Docker
  - We have provided a docker-compose file [docker-compose-db.yml](docker-compose-db.yml) to up the application with the database.
- - Run the command `docker compose -f docker-compose-db.yml up -d` to initiate the build and deploy the project.
+ - Follow the instrunctions given in docker-compose file and Run the command `docker compose up -d` to initiate the build and deploy the project.

 ### Deploying Daksha with external Postgressql Database
  - Remove the database service in [docker-compose-db.yml](docker-compose-db.yml).
  - This assumes that you have an external Postgresql database up and provide the correct environment variables :- `TEST_RESULT_DB`, `PG_DB`, `PG_USER`, `PG_PASSWORD`, `PG_HOST`, `PG_PORT`
-- Run the command `docker compose -f docker-compose-db.yml up -d` to initiate the build and deploy the project.
+- Run the command `docker compose up -d` to initiate the build and deploy the project.

 ## Cron Jobs
  - The user can opt for this functionality if he/she wants to run tests at regulated intervals without hitting the api endpoints.